WebsiteDons/elementor-widget-creator-library/README.md

 # About This Class
 **This is not a plugin for a general user** It is for basic developers who wish to quickly create widgets specifically for Elementor without writing complex Elementor form controls PHP coding.

 This class which serves as a simplified method to easily and quickly create widgets for WordPress page builder plugin called Elementor.
-Simply create widget form fields using a XML markup instead of writing complex PHP.
+Simply create widget form controls using XML markup instead of writing complex PHP.

 ## Method using MU-PLUGINS
 * Place file `widgetloader.php` and `constants.php` in `wp-content/mu-plugins` to autoload the class.